Miguel Ángel Capriles Ayala

 Capriles was elected to the Venezuelan Senate in 1968 on COPEI's party list and seven Capriles nominees were elected to the Venezuelan Chamber of Deputies, including the editor of El Mundo, Pedro Ramon Romero.
 Capriles Ayala's brother, the journalist and historian Carlos Capriles Ayala, was named Ambassador to Spain.

 Family

 Miguel is the father of Tanya Capriles Brillembourg, who is a renowned art collector, owner of the gallery exhibition space called Ideobox in Miami, and Board of Trustees member for the Museum of Fine Arts, Houston, the New World Symphony in Miami Beach, and the Museo Reina Sofia in Madrid and the grandfather of David Brillembourg who is the Director of the Babson College Latin American Institute and is an advisor to the SaludArte Foundation and a prominent entrepreneur with over 20 years’ of experience working with developing companies that take advantage of market opportunities in emerging technology.

+Controversies

+Shortly before his death, his son, Miguel Ángel "Michu" Capriles López, initiated a legal battle to deny the inheritance that belonged to his half-brother, Miguel Ángel Capriles Cannizaro, and Capriles Ayala's last wife, Magaly Cannizaro.
+Ultimately, the Supreme Court ruled in favor of Capriles López and his six sisters.